cloudedbats/cloudedbats_wurb_2024/README.md

 ### Extra on Raspberry Pi

 This is needed if you are planning to use the Pettersson M500 microphone, the one that is running at 500 kHz.
-(Note, not implemented in WURB-2024 yet.)

     cd /home/wurb/cloudedbats_wurb_2024
     sudo cp raspberrypi_files/pettersson_m500_batmic.rules /etc/udev/rules.d/
+    sudo udevadm control --reload-rules
+    sudo udevadm trigger

 If the detector should be accessed away from the home network, then it can run in a hotspot mode and enable it's own WiFi network.